GAGHL/GAGHL_STM32_CLOCK_SOURCE/README.md

 # GAGHL_STM32_CLOCK_MANAGER

-**A lightweight and minimal clock management library for STM32F1 series**
+**A simple register-level clock management library for the STM32F1 series**

-GAGHL_STM32_CLOCK_MANAGER is a header-only, C-based library for managing clocks on STM32F10x microcontrollers.
+GAGHL_STM32_CLOCK_MANAGER is a C-based library for managing clocks on STM32F10x microcontrollers.
 It provides easy-to-use functions to configure system clocks, PLL, AHB/APB dividers, and peripheral clocks in a manner similar to ST’s Low-Layer (LL) drivers.

 ## 💡 Browse Online
 You can explore this repository in a VS Code like interface using [this link](https://github1s.com/GAGHL/GAGHL_STM32_CLOCK_MANAGER).